jerryhgladinet/docs/install/source/chapter02.rst

 .. image:: _static/image_s2_5_6_v2.png

-Once installation is complete, a reboot is required.
-Click 'Yes' on the reboot window.
+After the installation has been completed successfully, a reboot is required.
+Click 'Restart'.